BrinonBat/EvolutionaryAlgorithm/README.md

  - [ ] tests on it
  - [ ] read papers about the problem and state of the art solutions
  - [ ] new versions

+ ### About versions

+ Versions have the following pattern:

+ for X.Y.Z
+ X = structure version
+ Y = set of functions used version
+ Z {0,5} : 0 = ordered by fitness , 5 = ordered by age (youngest first)